-According to some estimates, plastics make up about 10% of the waste stream in the United States.
+According to some estimates, plastics make up about 10 percent of the waste stream in the United States.
 Most plastics are made using natural gas or some other kind of petrochemical product.
 When more plastic is used, more petroleum products are needed—and the environmental impacts of the petrochemical industry have been well documented.

 Plastic bottles, for example, have come under scrutiny as more people use them for drinking bottled water.
 In 1976, the average American drank 1.6 gallons of bottled water a year.
 But that number leaped to 28.3 gallons per year in 2008.
 In 2015, that rose to 36.3 gallons per person.
-And only about 25% of those plastic bottles get recycled—but recycling one ton of plastic saves an estimated seven cubic yards of landfill space.
+And only about 25 percent of those plastic bottles get recycled—but recycling one ton of plastic saves an estimated seven cubic yards of landfill space.

 Plastic Recycling Symbols

 What do the numbered recycling symbols on plastic items mean?
 They specify the type of plastic that the item is made of, and how it can be reused.
 For example, the recycling symbol with the number 2 is the symbol for HDPE or high-density polyethylene.
 HDPE is a very tough, durable plastic that's easily recycled into products like plastic lumber.